typst/packages/packages/preview/supercharged-dhbw/3.4.0/README.md

 `toc-depth (int)`: Depth of the table of contents, default is `3`

-`type-of-thesis (str)`: Type of the thesis, default is `none` (using this option reduces the maximum number of authors by 2 to 4 authors when in the company or 6 authors when at DHBW)
+`type-of-thesis (str)`: Type of the thesis, default is `none` (using this option reduces the maximum number of authors by 2 to 4 authors when in the company or 6 authors when at university)

-`type-of-degree (str)`: Type of the degree, default is `none` (using this option reduces the maximum number of authors by 2 to 4 authors when in the company or 6 authors when at DHBW)
+`type-of-degree (str)`: Type of the degree, default is `none` (using this option reduces the maximum number of authors by 2 to 4 authors when in the company or 6 authors when at university)

 `university (str*)`: Name of the university